sdf-labs/sdf-action/README.md

 - uses: sdf-labs/sdf-action@v0
   with:
     # The version of SDF to use in the GitHub action.
+    # it default to use the latest version
-    # This should match the version of SDF you use locally in development.
+    # or you should specify a version that matches the version of SDF you use locally in development.
-    sdf_version: '0.3.0'
+    sdf_version: 'latest'

     # The SDF command to run.
 The exit code of this command is used to determine
     # success or failure of the action.